Nanotechnology: Fundamental concepts

 Nanotechnology is the science and engineering of functional systems at the molecular scale.
-In its original sense, nanotechnology refers to the projected ability to construct items from the bottom up making complete, high-performance products.
+In its original sense, nanotechnology refers to the projected ability to construct items from the bottom up, making complete, high-performance products.

 One nanometer (nm) is one billionth, or 10^{−9}, of a meter.
-By comparison, typical carbon–carbon bond lengths, or the spacing between these atoms in a molecule, are in the range 0.12–0.15 nm, and DNA's diameter is around 2 nm.
-On the other hand, the smallest cellular life forms, the bacteria of the genus Mycoplasma, are around 200 nm in length.
-By convention, nanotechnology is taken as the scale range 1 to 100 nm, following the definition used by the American National Nanotechnology Initiative.
-The lower limit is set by the size of atoms (hydrogen has the smallest atoms, which have an approximately ,25 nm kinetic diameter).
-The upper limit is more or less arbitrary, but is around the size below which phenomena not observed in larger structures start to become apparent and can be made use of.
+By comparison, typical carbon–carbon bond lengths are in the range 0.12–0.15 nm, and the diameter of DNA is around 2 nm.
+On the other hand, the smallest cellular life forms, bacteria of the genus Mycoplasma, are approximately 200 nm in length.
+By convention, nanotechnology is taken as the scale range 1 to 100 nm, following the definition used by the U.S. National Nanotechnology Initiative.
+The lower limit is set by the size of atoms (hydrogen has the smallest atoms, which have an approximately 0.25 nm kinetic diameter).
+The upper limit is somewhat arbitrary, but is around the size below which phenomena that are not observed in larger structures start to become apparent and can be made use of.
 These phenomena make nanotechnology distinct from devices that are merely miniaturized versions of an equivalent macroscopic device; such devices are on a larger scale and come under the description of microtechnology.

 To put that scale in another context, the comparative size of a nanometer to a meter is the same as that of a marble to the size of the earth.

 Two main approaches are used in nanotechnology.
 In the "bottom-up" approach, materials and devices are built from molecular components which assemble themselves chemically by principles of molecular recognition.
 In the "top-down" approach, nano-objects are constructed from larger entities without atomic-level control.

-Areas of physics such as nanoelectronics, nanomechanics, nanophotonics and nanoionics have evolved to provide nanotechnology's scientific foundation.
+Fields of physics such as nanoelectronics, nanomechanics, nanophotonics and nanoionics have evolved to provide nanotechnology's scientific foundation.

 Larger to smaller: a materials perspective

 Image of reconstruction on a clean Gold(100) surface, as visualized using scanning tunneling microscopy.
 The positions of the individual atoms composing the surface are visible.

-Several phenomena become pronounced as system size.
-These include statistical mechanical effects, as well as quantum mechanical effects, for example, the "quantum size effect" in which the electronic properties of solids alter along with reductions in particle size.
-Such effects do not apply at macro or micro dimensions.
-However, quantum effects can become significant when nanometer scales.
-Additionally, physical (mechanical, electrical, optical, etc.) properties change versus macroscopic systems.
-One example is the increase in surface area to volume ratio altering mechanical, thermal, and catalytic properties of materials.
-Diffusion and reactions can be different as well.
-Systems with fast ion transport are referred to as nanoionics.
-The mechanical properties of nanosystems are of interest in research.
+Several phenomena become more pronounced as system size decreases.
+These include statistical mechanical effects, as well as quantum mechanical effects.
+For example, the "quantum size effect" occurs when the electronic properties of solids change as particle size decreases.
+Such effects are generally not significant at macroscopic or microscopic dimensions, but quantum effects can become significant at the nanometer scale.
+Additionally, physical properties, including mechanical, electrical, and optical properties, can differ from those of macroscopic systems.
+One example is the increase in the surface-area-to-volume ratio, which can alter the mechanical, thermal, and catalytic properties of materials.
+Diffusion and chemical reactions can also behave differently at the nanoscale.
+Systems with rapid ion transport are referred to as nanoionic systems.
+The mechanical properties of nanosystems are also of interest in research.